 Reviewing progress in mental health reform

 The Commission is undertaking a mid term review of Living Well: A Strategic Plan for Mental Health in NSW 2014 – 2024, the 10-year plan for mental health reform in NSW.
 As part of this review, the Commission has been consulting with a broad range of stakeholders around NSW to consider the progress that has been made against Living Well over the first five years and to identify priorities and opportunities for the remaining five years of the strategy.
-The Commission has provided advice to the Minister for Mental Health about priorities for reform.
-A refreshed Living Well strategy will be delivered to the Minister in early 2020.
+The Commission is working to finalise the Living Well 2020 – 2024 strategic plan.
+The plan will guide the Commission, NSW Government and the wider community on mental health and wellbeing priority actions for the next five years.

 Local examples of reform